AL-JShen/budgeter/README.md

 # budgeter

+React for frontend, Node/Express for backend, MongoDB for database, R for visualization, Bash for making it easy.
+Version 2 currently in development.

 Logs your transactions and stores them in a database.

 Rmd file to process all the data and make fancy graphs.